-How Much Character Description Does Your Story Need? - The Write Practice
+Character Description: 6 Tips from Stephen King's Memoir

 As Stephen King says, “You can only learn by doing.”

+See failure, or even mediocrity, as a badge of professionalism.
+As William Faulkner once said, “You have to write badly in order to write well.”

-Other Writers’ Character Description
+Examples of Character Description

-Now we know what Stephen King has to say about character description.
-But what about J.K.
-Rowling and Suzanne Collins?
-Do they follow King’s suggestions in the descriptions of their characters?
+Now that we’ve dug into some principles of character description, including some gems from Stephen King, let’s see whether or not J.K.
+Rowling and Suzanne Collins follow King’s suggestions in the descriptions of their characters.

 Who is Katniss Everdeen?